-The CMS 1.8T VPT test rig is situated in building 5.2, in an area shared with the PPD proton test beamline.
+The CMS 1.8T VPT test rig is situated in building 5.2, in an area shared with the MICE experimental area.
 Access to the outside is by a normal door, or a large folding door.
 Other doors give access to the main ISIS building and control room and to an emergency exit, so that entry and egress is assured.